 Disclosure: Some of the links on this page are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-There really is no trick to “teaching” an axolotl to eat out of your hand.
+There really is no trick to “teaching” an axolotl to eat out of your hand feeding.
 Remember, that cute little guy sitting at the bottom of your tank is a predator by nature.
 If you hold food in front of his mouth and he’s hungry, he will go for it.

 Don’t be surprised if your pet stands up on its hind legs as you approach the tank in anticipation of the hand-fed meal – or even “bangs” on the glass with its paw to tell you to hurry up!

-Remember to always wash and thoroughly rinse your hands before interacting with your axolotl in this fashion.
+Remember to always wash and thoroughly rinse your hand feeding before interacting with your axolotl in this fashion.
 The primary rule of good care for these aquatic pets is to maintain optimum water quality at all times.

-Any residue on your hands can change the chemical composition of the water and prove potentially toxic to the axolotl.
+Any residue on your hand feeding can change the chemical composition of the water and prove potentially toxic to the axolotl.

-Obviously, you will also want to wash your hands after they’ve been in the tank as well, since properly cycled aquarium water does contain bacteria.
+Obviously, you will also want to wash your hand feeding after they’ve been in the tank as well; since properly cycled aquarium water does contain bacteria.